benjaco-edu/Test-Assignment-Unittest/readme.md

 Run the test as you are used to (sorry for bad instruction, is not used to java)

-The bankInterestRateTest can be run with `mvn test`
+Only the bankInterestRateTest can be run with `mvn test`

 All the excises should be in place